 $500/mo

-• Recurring governance health checks
+• Recurring AI security checks

 • Control drift and blocker review

-• Operator continuity support
+• Monthly continuity support for the team

 • Narrow monthly scope at the low end of the current band